VoChrisK/sweett/README.md

 ## Technologies and Challenges

 Sweett's core application is the ability to track time for each task and set goals for each category.
 Upon logging in/signing up, users are greeted with a dashboard containing three default categories: Leetcode, _Cracking the Coding Interview_, and languages/technologies.
 Users will have their own set of categories independent of others, including default ones.
 Users can create, modify, and delete tasks and goals for each category, and time themselves and record them as attempts/reports.
 Users can create more categories as needed and can visit any one of them at anytime.

-All CRUD operations for categories, tasks, goals, and attempts/reports are handled using MongoDB for the NoSQL database, Express.js for the router, and Node.js for the runtime environment.
-The app's visual presentation and UI are handled using React and Redux.
+Each component and collection are designed with modularity and reusability in mind.
+Storing categories, tasks, goals, and attempts/reports are handled using MongoDB for the NoSQL database, and their CRUD operations are handled using Express.js for the router and Node.js for the runtime environment.
+The app's overall visual presentation and user experience are handled using React and Redux.
+Calculating differences in dates and daily resets are handled using Moment.js and by manipulating the native JavaScript Date object.

 ### Technologies
 * MongoDB Atlas